 On the count of three, both straighten their knees and elbows, stand up and lift the patient.

-Support the patient's back with your free hand while you carry them to the chair (wheelchair).
+Support the patient's back with your free hand while you carry him to a chair (wheelchair).

-Each nurse places a supporting hand on the chair arm or seat and lowers the patient into the chair by bending the knees and elbow.
+Each nurse places a supporting hand on the armrest or seat of the chair and lowers the patient onto the chair, bending the knees and elbow.

 Make sure you lower the patient into the chair at the same time.

-The chair should not lean back: one of the sisters holds the back of the chair.
+The chair should not tilt back: one of the sisters holds the back of the chair.

 Rice.
 2-31.
-Transferring a patient from bed to wheelchair
+Transferring a patient from a bed to a wheelchair

-Transferring the patient from bed to a chair without armrests or backrest, performed by two or more people using the "hand grip" method, the patient can sit,
+Transferring a patient from a bed to a chair without armrests or backrest, performed by two or more people using the “over-the-arm” method, the patient can sit,

-Explain the procedure to the patient, make sure that he understands it, and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.
 Introduce everyone involved in the move.

 Set the height of the bed to the height of the chair.
-Assess the environment.
+Assess your surroundings.

-Help the patient to sit up (the patient's legs are not lowered).
+Help the patient sit down (the patient's legs are not lowered).

-One of the sisters stands behind the patient - puts one knee on the bed and makes a "grab through the hand."
+One of the nurses stands behind the patient, puts one knee on the bed and does an “over-arm grab.”

 Move the patient to the edge of the bed.
-Support him by standing on the floor with both feet behind.
+Support him by standing on the floor with both feet behind him.

-The second sister places the chair comfortably and close to the bed, but in such a way that the patient does not rest his elbow on the bed when she sits on the chair.
+The second nurse places the chair comfortably and close to the bed, but so that the patient does not rest his elbow on the bed when sitting on the chair.

-The same nurse stands in front of the chair facing the patient.
-The legs are bent at the knees (squatting position), one leg is put forward.
+The same nurse stands opposite the chair facing the patient.
+Legs are bent at the knees (squatting position), one leg is put forward.

-She also brings her hands under the patient's knees and, on the count of three, drags his legs to the edge of the bed, while the other nurse lifts his torso and, bending her knees, lowers the patient into a chair.
+She puts her hands under the patient’s knees and, on the count of three, drags his legs to the edge of the bed, while the other nurse lifts his torso and, bending her knees, lowers the patient onto a chair.

 Rice.
 2-32.
 Transferring the patient from bed to chair

-Moving a patient from bed (adjustable height bed) to stretcher and back (performed by four people) (Fig. 2-35)
+Transferring a patient from a bed (bed with variable height) to a gurney and back (performed by four people) (Fig. 2-35)

-After the operation, the patient remains for some time in a state of anesthesia or in consciousness, but experiences pain.
-When starting to move to a stretcher (bed), you need to know in which area he underwent surgery, as well as other restrictions.
+After the operation, the patient remains anesthetized or conscious for some time, but experiences pain.
+When starting to move onto a gurney (bed), you need to know in which area the operation was performed, as well as other restrictions.

 During the transfer, visitors are asked to temporarily leave the room.
 You need to ask someone to hold the IV, drainage tubes and other devices.

 You and your assistant stand on one side, the other two sisters on the other side of the bed.
-Fasten the brakes.
+Secure the brakes.

-Place the wheelchair on the side of the bed where you will move the patient.
-Space must be left to be able to stand between the bed and the wheelchair.
+Place the gurney on the side of the bed where you will be moving the patient.
+It is necessary to leave space to be able to stand between the bed and the gurney.

 Cover the patient with a sheet or blanket.

-Tell him to hold the sheet or blanket with his hands, and fold the sheet at his feet.
+Tell him to hold the sheet or blanket with his hands while you roll the sheet up at his feet.

 Rice.
 2-35.
-Transferring a patient from bed to wheelchair and vice versa
+Transferring a patient from bed to gurney and back

 Move the patient to the edge of the bed.

-Straighten the sheet and leave it on the mattress (without tucking).
-Wrap the top sheet around the patient, tucking the ends under him.
-Stand close to the bed so that the patient does not fall.
+Unfold the sheet and leave it on the mattress (without tucking).
+Wrap the top sheet around the patient, tucking the ends under it.
+Stand close to the bed to prevent the patient from falling.
 Note.
 The head of the bed is in a horizontal position.
-Two sisters stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.
+Two nurses stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.

 Note.
-Make sure the wheelchair is level with the bed.
-Leave no space between the bed and the wheelchair.
+Make sure the gurney is level with the bed.
+Do not leave space between the bed and the gurney.
 Check that the sheet is on the mattress.

-Two sisters kneel on the free part of the bed (after putting the protector).
+Two sisters kneel on the free part of the bed (after placing the protector).

-On the count of "three" (the command is given by the leader), all four lift the sheet and transfer the patient to the stretcher along with the sheet.
+On the count of “three” (the leader gives the command), all four lift the sheet and transfer the patient to the gurney along with the sheet.

-Make sure the patient lies in the middle.
+Make sure the patient is lying in the middle.

 Note.
-If the stretcher is equipped with straps, secure the patient with them.
+If the gurney is equipped with belts, secure the patient with them.

-Transport the patient to the destination: one sister is at the head, the other is at the patient's feet.
+Transport the patient to the destination: one nurse is at the head of the bed, the other is at the patient’s feet.

-When transferring a patient from a wheelchair to a bed.
+When moving a patient from a gurney to a bed.

-Put the wheelchair close to the bed, fixing the brakes, release the edges of the sheet on the wheelchair.
+Place the gurney close to the bed, secure the brakes, and release the edges of the sheet on the gurney.

-Two assistants kneel on the bed with the protector on.
+Two assistants kneel on the bed with the protector down.

-All sisters fold the edges of the sheet towards the center.
+All the sisters fold the edges of the sheet towards the center.

-On the count of "three" (the leader gives the command), everyone lifts the sheet, holding it by the edges, palms up, and moves the patient to the edge of the bed.
+On the count of “three” (the leader gives the command), everyone lifts the sheet, holding it by the edges with their palms up, and moves the patient to the edge of the bed.

-The nurses, kneeling on the bed, descend to the floor and hold the patient while others move the gurney back.
+The nurses, kneeling on the bed, go down to the floor and hold the patient while others move the gurney.

 Move the patient, tuck the sheet under the mattress and straighten it.

-Place a small pillow under your head if necessary.
-If the patient experiences pain during transfer, or the dressing gets wet, or there is blood in the drainage tubes, report to the doctor.
+If necessary, place a small pillow under your head.
+If the patient experiences pain when moving, or the bandage gets wet, or there is blood in the drainage tubes, report to the doctor.

-Transferring a patient from a regular bed to a stretcher (and vice versa),
+Transferring a patient from a regular bed to a gurney (and vice versa),

 performed by three people (Fig. 2-36)

-Position the wheelchair at an angle of at least 60° at the edge of the bed (at the feet).
+Place the gurney at an angle of at least 60° at the edge of the bed (at the feet).

 Everyone stand along the bed: